sponberry/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

 Now the handling of unknown endpoints is ordered <i>before the HTTP request handler</i>.
 Since the unknown endpoint handler responds to all requests with <i>404 unknown endpoint</i>, no routes or middleware will be called after the response has been sent by unknown endpoint middleware.
-The only exception to this is the error handler which needs to come at the very end, after the unknown endpoints handler.
+According to the Express documentation, the in-built next error handler does not handle unknown endpoints, and so this middleware should come after the error handler so that it catches all 404 issues that the next() middleware doesn't deal with. http://expressjs.com/en/starter/faq.html#how-do-i-handle-404-responses

 ### Other operations